CaptTwigg/kea/inputCheck/README.md

 By Mike H. Jahn

 ## Documentation:
-Methods to repeat user input until right input type given.
+Methods to repeat user input until right input type given.<p>
 Methods take a message for what to enter and an error message for feedback.

 ### Methods